Public ARTWORKS

 Metal Sculpture 3rd Street

-History
+Our History

-Soon after the launch of First Friday, a program called Air/Scape (Artist in Residence/ Small City Art Program) was developed through which the committee gave an artist a grant to create a small piece of public art on First Friday.
+Soon after the launch of First Friday, a program called Air/Scape (Artist in Residence/ Small City Art Program) was developed, giving an artist a grant to create a piece of public art on First Friday.
 New public art started to appear all over downtown Williamsport.
 People in the community began talking about public art and became interested in murals.
-The First Friday Committee brought speakers to town for seminars about public art and murals and mural artist Michael Pilato was invited to create 'Lycoming County: Inspiration The Mural'.
+The First Friday Committee brought speakers to town for seminars about public art and murals and mural artist Michael Pilato was invited to create Lycoming County: Inspiration The Mural.
 Because the mural planned to show the story of the history of Williamsport, many different groups in Williamsport became involved in funding its creation.
-The Chamber of Commerce and Our Towns: 2010 were lead partners in the mural project and held a major fundraising party called Mural Madness where over $40,000 was raised.
-'Lycoming County: Inspiration' can be seen across from the Community Arts Center, 4th Street, on the walls of The Bullfrog Brewery and the Public Art Academy.
+The Chamber of Commerce and Our Towns: 2010 were lead partners in the mural project and held a major fundraising party called Mural Madness that raised more than $40,000.
+The mural Lycoming County: Inspiration can be seen across from the Community Arts Center, 4th Street, on the walls of The Bullfrog Brewery.

-Some of the women who were behind Mural Madness, decided they wanted to stay together and continue having "fun with art."
-Public ARTWORKS', a committee whose mission was to bring public art to Lycoming county, was born.
-Wanting to partner with others in the community, the group invited Lycoming County Transportation , and the United Way; Public ARTWORKS' first project was a wood sculpture for the regional airport.
+Our first project was a wood sculpture for the regional airport.
 Looking for a second project, members of the group were surprised to discover that Williamsport already had a sizeable collection of public art, so they decided to publish a downtown walking art tour map.
 When the new pieces from First Friday were added to that collection there was enough art to create an hour-long walking tour.

-Gift of Art Program:
+Gift of Art Program

 By offering a gift of artwork to a city, artists are able to leave their mark on an area by erecting a memorial for a local person or event, supporting a cause, or by simply beautifying an unused space.
 Although a city would love to take in all gifts offered to it by local artists, many factors must be considered before an artwork is accepted.